trishna456/timer-game/README.md

 # Timer Game Project

-This repository contains a Timer Game project built with React, demonstrating the use of advanced React concepts such as `useRef`, ref forwarding, `useImperativeHandle`, and portals.
+This repository contains a Timer Game project built with React, demonstrating the use of advanced React concepts such as useRef, ref forwarding, useImperativeHandle, and portals.
 The project serves as a practical example of how to apply these concepts in a real-world application, specifically a timing-based game.

 ## Game Description